 The Center for Nonviolence and Social Justice aims to promote health, nonviolence, and social justice through trauma-informed practice, research, professional development, and advocacy for policy change.
 The work is focused in four major areas: Healing Hurt People - A Violence Intervention Program, Training, Research, and Policy.

 John Rich, MD, MPH, director

-The FIRST Center is a research enterprise organized to support the U.S. fire and rescue service through objective data collection and analysis.
-Their work is focused on three major areas: Injury Data Evaluation & Analysis (IDEA), Fire Service Organizational Culture of Safety (FOCUS), and Stress and Violence in fire-based EMS Responders (SAVER).
-The FIRST Center also sponsors the Fire Service Injury Research, Epidemiology, and Evaluation (FIRE) Fellowship: a paid summer internship that gives students the opportunity to work with real world data, serve community partners with data, and get immersed in the fire service through field experiences.
-Jennifer Taylor, PhD, MPH, CPPS is the Director of this center.
+The FIRST Center supports the U.S. fire and rescue service through objective data collection and analysis.
+The Center’s work is focused on three major areas: Injury Data Evaluation and Analysis (IDEA), Fire Service Organizational Culture of Safety (FOCUS), and Stress and Violence in fire-based EMS Responders (SAVER).
+The Center also sponsors the Fire Service Injury Research, Epidemiology, and Evaluation Fellowship.

 Jennifer Taylor, PhD, MPH, CPPS, director